ask-tech-org/target-myRetail-poc/README.md

 ## Things that are not being implemented, but need to be considered:

-I didn't implemented the following things since it wasn't part of the requirement by discussing with MichaelD Kelly and require additional informations
+I didn't implemented the following things since it wasn't part of the requirement (confirmed with MichaelD Kelly):

 * end to end engineering
     * swagger
     * containerize the application(docker)
     * automated build and deployment
     * automated integration testing

+### Developer
+Name | email
+Asiqur Rahman | asiqurrahman04@gmail.com